National Parks Initiative

 Fall colors are reflected outside of Noah "Bud" Ogle's log house, a historic homestead built in in the late 19th-century.
 Courtesy of NPS

 Great Smoky Mountains National Park worked with East Tennessee Clean Fuels and the Land of Sky Clean Vehicles coalition to shift to domestic fuels and advanced vehicle technologies.
-In 2013, the park replaced three gasoline pickup trucks with all-electric vehicles, converting five gasoline mowers to operate on propane, and installing four publicly accessible electric vehicle charging stations.
+In 2013, the park replaced three gasoline pickup trucks with all-electric vehicles, converted five gasoline mowers to operate on propane, and installed four publicly accessible electric vehicle charging stations.
 In 2015, the park added four propane pickup trucks and installed two propane refueling stations.
 These activities are estimated to help the park reduce its annual emissions by almost 40 million tons of CO2 and displace the use of nearly 8,900 gasoline-gallon equivalents of petroleum per year.
 Great Smoky Mountains National Park continues to operate one propane pickup truck and three all-electric vehicles funded by the National Parks Initiative.